How to Buy a Property In Italy

 The notarial deed represents the final act of the real estate sale negotiation.
 The Notary is chosen by the buyer, we usually suggest our Partner Notary for a smoother procedure.

-The final checks on the existence of mortgages, practices of building amnesty and town planning problems, can be expressly entrusted to the Notary, that is a third and impartial professional; anyway, he assumes the responsibility of recording the seller’s statements, not their veracity.
-This is one of the good reason to hire an expert Lawyer.
+The final checks on the existence of mortgages, practices of building amnesty and town-planning problems, can be expressly entrusted to the Notary, which is a third and impartial professional; anyway, he assumes the responsibility of recording the seller’s statements, not their veracity.
+This is one of the good reasons to hire an expert Lawyer.